Sondzus/SoReMo/README.md

 * For Fellows: [resources for presentations and reports](https://htmlpreview.github.io/?https://github.com/Sondzus/SoReMo/blob/main/SoReMo-ResourcesForFellows.html)
 * For referees: [Guidelines for refereeing final reports](https://htmlpreview.github.io/?https://github.com/Sondzus/SoReMo/blob/main/Guidelines-for-refereeing-final-reports.html)

->  Note: if you're just browsing the GitHub folder, you can't preview the html files.
-To preview within the browser, prepend `https://htmlpreview.github.io/?` to the path in your browser, such as in the above link.
+>  **Pro-tip**: if you're just browsing the GitHub folder, you can't preview the html files.
+To preview within the browser, prepend `https://htmlpreview.github.io/?` to the path in your browser, such as in the above links!

 Student Fellows may use the documents listed below to guide the organization of their writing / presentations.

-**LINKS TO TEMPLATE DOCUMENTS COMING SOON! **
+## Document links and technical report information

+* How to format the final technical report using Markdown: [Instructions](https://htmlpreview.github.io/?https://github.com/Sondzus/SoReMo/blob/main/SoReMo-TechReport-PublicationFormattingInstructions.html)  (see also the [.Rmd source file](https://github.com/Sondzus/SoReMo/blob/main/SoReMo-TechReport-PublicationFormattingInstructions.Rmd).
+* Final report [template document](https://github.com/Sondzus/SoReMo/blob/main/SoReMo-TechReport-Template.Rmd) -- and here is what that document will produce: [preview html](https://htmlpreview.github.io/?https://github.com/Sondzus/SoReMo/blob/main/SoReMo-TechReport-Template.html).
-* final pres template (open to the public, high-level with less tech detail)
+*  !!  final presentation template **coming soon**
-* template for final project report

 ------